microsoft/dstoolkit-azoda/docs/setup_walkthrough.md

 The script will take you to a webpage for authentication in order to connect your Azure DevOps account to your Azure subscription and store relevant output variables to the DevOps project.

+### Import the code

+Next we need to get the code.

+On the left side of ADO, click **Repos**, then the **Import** Button, inside the **Clone URL** field enter in the HTTPS github URL https://github.com/microsoft/dstoolkit-azoda, then the button **Import**.
+While this repo is in Private mode you will need to fetch the PAT from the owner Daniel Baumann.

 ### Run the starter pipeline

 Now we can import and run pipelines from the connected repo to create resources on the Azure subscription.
 This will run the demo pipeline that does all the steps combined from setup to deployment.